aliceqin12/batch-python-paas-cloud-service-pool/README.md

 ## Introduction

-A get-started Azure Batch sample written in Python, using Cloud Service Configuration for compute nodes in Batch pool.
+A get-started Azure Batch sample written in Python, using Cloud Service Configuration for computing nodes in Batch pool.
 <br/>
 <br/>
 <br/>